Princess Juliana International Airport: History

+Foundation and early years

 The airport began as a US military airstrip in 1942 during World War II.
-The following year, first commercial flight landed on 3 December 1943.
-The future Queen Juliana visited the island using the airport in 1944.
+The following year, the first commercial flight landed on 3 December 1943.
+The then future Queen Juliana visited the island using the airport in 1944.
 Eventually, the airport was named after her.
 In 1964 the airport was remodeled and relocated, with a new terminal building and control tower.
 The facilities were upgraded in 1985 and 2001.

 Because of increased passenger traffic and the expected growth of passenger traffic in the near future, Princess Juliana International Airport is being heavily modernized following a three-phased masterplan, commissioned in 1997.

-Phase I was a short-term programme in order to upgrade existing facilities and improve the level of service at various points.
+Phase I was a short-term program to upgrade existing facilities and improve the level of service at various points.
 This included widening, strengthening and renovating the runway, increasing the bearing capacity of the taxiways, construction of a new apron and an upgrade of the (old) terminal.
 Phase I was completed in 2001.

 Phase II included the construction of a radar facility and a new air traffic control tower, the construction of a new and more modern, 27000 m2, terminal, capable of handling 2.5 million passengers per year, and the construction of a Runway End Safety Area (RESA) of 150 m, including a 60 m overrun, on both ends of its runway, to comply with ICAO rules.
 The new air traffic control tower and the radar station commenced operations on 29 March 2004, while the new terminal opened in late October 2006.
 The terminal has 4 jetways for large aircraft like 747s.
 If traffic develops as forecast, Phase III of the masterplan will be executed, consisting of an extension of the new terminal building and the construction of a full parallel taxiway system.

-In 1994, the Kingdom of the Netherlands and France signed the Franco-Dutch treaty on Saint Martin border controls, which allows for joint Franco-Dutch border controls on so-called "risk flights".
+In 1994, the Kingdom of the Netherlands and France signed the Franco-Dutch treaty on Saint Martin border controls, which allows for joint Franco-Dutch border controls on so-called "risk flights", requiring arriving passengers to have valid travel papers for both sides of the island.
 After some delay, the treaty was ratified in November 2006 in the Netherlands, and subsequently entered into force on 1 August 2007.
+Implementation has been delayed for several years by the government of Sint Maarten.